HollerLondon/sfFacebookAppPlugin/README.md

             name:       facebook
             path:       %SF_LIB_DIR%/vendor/facebook/src

  6. Follow above from step 3.
+(NOTE that the installer does a lot of the groundwork for you - so have a look at the files in there)